notator/ResidentSynthHostTestSite/README.md

 Mixtures are like freely configurable [Organ stops](https://en.wikipedia.org/wiki/Mixture_(organ_stop)).
 Mixtures are set using their index as the value in a MIXTURE_INDEX control message.
 By convention, index 0 is always defined to mean "no mixture".
 ##### Ornaments
-An _ornament_ is a series of consecutive notes sent automatically when the synthesizer receives a NOTE_ON.
+An _ornament_ is a series of consecutive notes sent automatically when the synthesizer receives a NOTE_ON message.
 There are two types of ornament: _non-repeating_ and _repeating_:
 When a _non-repeating_ ornament completes, its final note is sustained until the performed NOTE_ON's corresponding NOTE_OFF arrives.
 If the NOTE_OFF arrives before the ornament has completed, the ornament is simply cut short.
 The notes of a _repeating_ ornament are repeated continuously until the performed NOTE_ON's corresponding NOTE_OFF arrives, at which point the ornament stops.